Herbertkartel/alx-higher_level_programming/0x02-python-import_modules/README.md

-A program that prints all the names compiled by the module
+A program that imports variable a